mermelstein/snowquery/README.md

 ### Requirements for Use

-You must have a local python installation and the Snowflake python connector installed.
+Redshift and Postgres db connections are entirely contained by this package.
+If querying Snowflake you must have a local python installation and the Snowflake python connector installed.
 If you need to install python you can do that with [Homebrew](https://brew.sh/) from the terminal:

 ```bash
 # for example to install python 3.10 on MacOS